 Terms Confused with Introvert or Highly Sensitive

-2. Social anxiety – I suspect that many people who experience social anxiety, a clinical diagnosis, might also be highly sensitive people (HSP) and would benefit from learning about it.
+- Social anxiety – I suspect that many people who experience social anxiety, a clinical diagnosis, might also be HSPs and could reduce anxiety from learning about sensitivity.
 But it’s not the same.

-4. Shy – Shyness is a reluctance to speak or be visible, typically out of fear of judgement.
+- Shy – Shyness is a reluctance to speak or be visible, typically out of fear of judgement.
 It’s a feeling, not a trait.
 Everyone has shy moments, and some do in a chronic way.
-(Chronic shyness and a connection to introversion.)
+(Chronic shyness and connection to introversion.)

-7. “So sensitive” (emotionally) – When people say “you’re so sensitive,” that’s often a judgment, and typically refers to taking things personally.
+- “So sensitive” (emotionally) – When people say “you’re so sensitive,” that’s often a judgment, and typically refers to taking things personally.
 It is not the same as high sensitivity.
-However, HSPs might cry more easily simply to release the energy of overstimulation.
+However, HSPs might cry more easily, to release overstimulation.

 NOTE: Highly empathetic people can get caught in trying to please them, but the person is rarely pleased.
 Been there.
 (What HSPs need to know about narcissism.)